 Flights occur in the area around KFIT, exact locations determined by regulations, weather, traffic and consideration for area residents.

 Will you get sick?
-We hope not.
+We hope not, really.
 Basically, you want to show up neutral- not hungry, not full, no dramatic meals recently.
 Bland food like bread is good.
 You'll learn to look in the best places to keep oriented while maneuvering, and training is done with an eye towards minimizing problems while maximizing value to you-- but it is a compromise.

 Everyone has a discomfort threshold that improves with exposure-- if you're realistic about pacing yourself.
 We always stop when you reach your limit that day.
 Acclimation often is fastest when you stop before that point- frustrating at the start, but with a payoff later.
 So the duration and number of a student's flights will vary- we can't tell you "you'll do everything you want/need in X flights".